googleapis/kiosk/app/README.md

 ## Notes

-The app will rember it's kiosk id after it has registed.
+The app will rember the kiosk id that it's assigned after it has registed.
 If you stop the kiosk server this information will be lost and the kiosk app will show an error unless you re-register a new kiosk with the same id.
 You can "reset" the app by uninstalling and reinstalling the app, and we might add a button for it in the future!